bananakiu/100-days-of-code/log.md

 **Today's Progress**: It finally happend...
 I skipped a day (more on this on the log).
 Learned about the pipeline for deploying apps via Heroku and watched lectures on how exactly it was done.
 I watched these during my flight to Manila.
 I finished my hour of code by trying to apply it to YelpCamp.

 **Thoughts**: Wow, I can't believe I missed a day.
 But hey, sometimes, there are just some more important things in life that pop up that needs our attention.
-I was in Manila this weekend and the night I missed my hour of code was the night I todld my parents about this great girl I've been dating, Lexi, which was a huge step and a challenge, because of this cultural phenomenon called "The Great Wall."
+I was in Manila this weekend and the night I missed my hour of code was the night I told my parents about this great girl I've been dating, Lexi, which was a huge step and a challenge, because of this cultural phenomenon called "The Great Wall."
 I won't get into any of the specific details, but it needed a lot of my attention, and I figured, "hey, this is more worthwhile than having bragging rights for doing 100 days of code in a row."
 And from a goal-oriented standpoint, it's important to emphasize consistency over perfection anyway.. bottomline: we carry on in this challenge.

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/